How It Works

 For successful candidates, the Innovation Fund team will work with you through the paperwork to release the funds.
-This process takes approximately 4 weeks, but may take longer for complex pieces of work.
-After the funds have been released, there will be regular touch points with the Innovation Fund and your liaison be kept in the loop with progress and help where required.
-At the end of it all, a case study will be published on the Innovation Fund website, and you will be added to the alumni!
+This process takes approximately 4 weeks but may take longer for complex pieces of work.
+After the funds have been released there will be regular touch points with the Innovation Fund and your liaison will be kept in the loop with progress and help where required.
+At the end of your project, a case study will be published on the Innovation Fund website, and you will be added to the alumni.

 Sara Williams, Tertiary Education Commission

 Garreth Morgan, Westpac

 Ingrid van Elst, Ministry of Business, Innovation and Employment